How to prevent spinal stenosis

-The natural aging process is the biggest underlying cause of spinal stenosis, and unfortunately that is something no one can stop.
+Spinal stenosis is defined as the narrowing of the spinal canal and it can lead to painful symptoms if nerve compression occurs.
+The natural aging process is the biggest underlying cause of spinal stenosis, and unfortunately, that is something no one can stop.
 While there is no way to completely prevent this condition, there are many steps you can take to lessen the chance that it develops.
-The term “spinal stenosis” means narrowing of the spinal canal, and it can lead to painful symptoms if nerve compression occurs.
-Degenerative conditions like spinal arthritis or a bulging disc can shrink the space that protects spinal nerves and can sometimes cause painful pinching.

-- Practice good posture, with back straight, shoulders square, and head up.
+- Practice good posture, with your back straight, your shoulders square and your head up

-- Quit smoking — ingredients in cigarettes constrict the blood vessels and cause many other health problems.
+- Quit smoking, as ingredients in cigarettes constrict the blood vessels and cause many other health problems

 Treatment options for spinal stenosis

-A spinal stenosis prevention plan isn’t always effective, and sometimes painful symptoms can still develop.
-If a physician has diagnosed you with stenosis, the first step is usually a range of conservative treatments like pain medication, physical therapy, or hot and cold compresses.
-This level of pain management is effective for the majority of patients, but if you are still dealing with pain after weeks or months of treatment, surgery may then be considered.
+A spinal stenosis prevention plan isn’t always effective and sometimes-painful symptoms can still develop.
+If a doctor has diagnosed you with spinal stenosis, the first step is usually a range of conservative treatments like pain medication, physical therapy, massage therapy or hot and cold compresses.
+This level of pain management is effective for the majority of patients, but if you are still dealing with pain after several weeks or months of treatment, surgery may then be considered.

 If this is the case for you, contact Laser Spine Institute to learn about the advantages of minimally invasive spine surgery in treating your spinal stenosis symptoms.
 Our procedures use a less than 1-inch incision and muscle-sparing techniques to provide a safer and effective alternative to traditional open spine surgery as well as less bleeding and a lower risk of complication.^